rafaelppires/sbac-sgxdemo/README.md

 $
 ```

 3. Nothing!
-So, let's try now to do the same in _simulation mode_, meaning that it only pretends (by using some special libraries) that there it is running a SGX process.
+So, let's try now to do the same in _simulation mode_, meaning that it only pretends (by using some special libraries) to run a SGX process in hardware mode.
 So, clean, compile and run.
 ```
 $ kill 9801
 $ make clean all SGX_MODE=SIM